Polish energy policy protests reflect power struggle | DW | 14.06.2021

 "It is supposed to operate until 2046.
 This means it would be closed down just a few years before the EU and Poland should become fully climate-neutral.
 This is completely unrealistic — it will become economically unviable already in the 2030s.

-The real problem Poland is facing will not happen in 2050, but with electricity shortages after 2025 when a number of coal-driven power plants will have to be closed because of high CO2 emissions not allowed by the EU or simply because of their age.
+The real problem that Poland is facing will not happen in 2050, but with electricity shortages after 2025, when a number of coal-driven power plants will have to be closed because of high CO2 emissions not allowed by the EU or simply because of their age.

 There is no plan how to supplement the losses, Buras warned.